bigopensky/gis-se-snippet/test-repro-drift/README.md

 The repositore contains test for the reprojection accuracy of proj.4 using R, according to the [gis stack exchange question number: 180097] (https://gis.stackexchange.com/questions/180097).
-The question was related to arc gis, but for the Proj.4 tool i was for me also interesting.
+The question was related to arcgis.
+But for the Proj.4 tool the question was for me also interesting.

-## Question
+## Question ask by Erica

 I have a feature class (South Carolina counties, so a fairly large geographic area) in NAD83 SC State Plane.
 It needs to be transformed